influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/workflowTemplateRef.md

 # workflow.v1alpha1.workflowTemplateRef

-WorkflowTemplateRef is a reference to a WorkflowTemplate resource.
+"WorkflowTemplateRef is a reference to a WorkflowTemplate resource."

 ## Index